wrongisthenewright/ebusd-configuration-ariston-bridgenet/README.md

 **BEWARE:**  connecting external device to your heating system may void warranty and cause malfunctions, the HVAC system runs with power grid voltages, be really,really, really carefull!
 Also consider that adding custom circuit to your system may void your warranty, be aware of this issue and use my configuration and advices at your own risk.

-As an adapter I use this: https://lectronz.com/products/ebus-to-wifi-adapter.
+As an adapter I now use the "official" ebusd adapter from John, I switched from my previous adapter as I had an old version of Daniel's adapter that didn't "natively" support external power, I had some problem with bus power and choose to switch to John's adapter that has a USB port to power the shield.
+I've noticed that Daniel's adapter last version does indeed have the USB port to power the adapter indipendently from the bus.

+If using the latest John's version of the adapter you can simply connect it to the bus, power it via USB and it should activate the built in AP, connect to this wifi and configure the adapter (http://192.168.4.1), it's really smooth and, once joined to your router's SSID find it's IP and connect to it.
+Pay attention on which protocol you chose (standard or enhanced) as it need to be reflected on ebusd configuration as well.

+I'm leaving this paragraph in case someone choose to use Daniel's adapter (https://lectronz.com/products/ebus-to-wifi-adapter).
 It's cheap, small and simple to use since it's powered directly by the bus, avoiding the necessity of external power adapter and being electrically isolated, I managed to wire it near the boiler/energy manager, but be careful: you need to balance some aspects, latency, wifi signal, number of device present on the bus line used are the primary ones.
 I struggled to set it up correctly, you need to find the correct polarity of the cables, since Bridgenet is 0-24v powered, so inverting the cables may be required.
-I started with the adapter near the remote interface (Sensys+Light GW) but the cable lenght from the energy manager and the devices already powered by that ebus port caused tension loss (I think), random bus reconfigurations and errors; I moved the adapter near the boiler where I connected the wires directy at the boiler ebus port,this solved the issue but can cause latency errors with the bus (Ebusd-->wifi-->Esp32-->bus-->esp32-->wifi-->Ebusd), I blindily increased the ebusd latency parameter and added reading and writing retries to avoid most of the problems.
+I started with the adapter near the remote interface (Sensys+Light GW) but the cable lenght from the energy manager and the devices already powered by that ebus port caused tension loss, random bus reconfigurations and errors; I moved the adapter near the boiler where I connected the wires directy at the boiler ebus port,this solved the issue but can cause latency errors with the bus (Ebusd-->wifi-->Esp32-->bus-->esp32-->wifi-->Ebusd), I blindily increased the ebusd latency parameter and added reading and writing retries to avoid most of the problems.
 The adapter I choose has a potentiometer that need to be carefully trimemd to your specific environment as explained in details here:  https://github.com/danielkucera/esp8266-arduino-ebus

 I followed this procedure (specific for Daniel Kucera adapter, may be tweaked for other wifi/ethernet adapter):